 The Corporation has not adopted term limits for the directors.
 During the Corporate Governance and Nominating Committee's annual review of the Board's effectiveness the directors are to consider the adequacy of the composition of the Board, the effectiveness of directors and whether it collectively has the expertise in the various areas it determines are important for the Corporation's business at the time.
 Where changes are considered appropriate, the directors identify new director nominees and recommend that those nominees be elected by shareholders.
 The Corporation has seen periodic turnover in directors in recent years and believes its approach to Board renewal has been effective.
-As a result of the recent passing of Douglass "Scott" Barr, the Board will consider adding a new director and is currently assessing several qualified candidates.
+The Board is proposing to add a new director at the Meeting after having assessed several qualified candidates.